-I, , hereby declare that I am the
+I, , hereby declare that I am the)

-- of (Printed Name)
+(Printed Name) -

+of

-(Title) (Name of Co mpany)
+(Title) (Name of Com pany)

+submitting this Qualification Submit tal; that I am duly authoriz zed to sign this Qua alification Submittal on behalf of

+the above named company; and th at all information set forth n in this Qualification n Submittal and all attachment s

+hereto are, to the best of my knowle edge, true, accurate, and c complete as of its su bmission date.

-I declare, under penalty of perjury, that the foregoing is true and correct and that this Declaration was executed in:
+I declare, under penalty of perception executed in: perjury, that the foregoing is true and correct a and that this Declaration was

-, in the State of
+, in the State of ,

-(Name of City if within a City, otherwise Name of County)
+(Name of City if within a City, otherwis se Name of County) (State)

+on .

 (Date)

-on

 (Signature)

-(State)
+(Signature)